 Several ingredients found in deodorants can cause skin irritations and allergic reactions.
 Symptoms of reactions include redness and burning skin.
 Ingredients that might be responsible for skin irritation include parabens, aluminum, silica, talc, and propylene glycol.

-One study from the United Kingdom, reported in the Journal of Investigative Dermatology, found that up to 23 percent of women and 13.8 percent of men experience adverse reactions to a personal care product, with deodorants and antiperspirants among the most common.
+One study from the United Kingdom, reported in the Journal of Investigative Dermatology, found that up to

 Sweat is almost odorless.
 The smell is caused by bacteria that break down sweat on the skin.
 Deodorants and antiperspirants only contain small amounts of antibacterial compounds to deal with sweat and odor, so any benefit is minimal.